-In determining the compensation of our named executive officers for 2014, the Compensation Committee considered the current economic environment, the company's financial results, the views of our Executive Chairman, the many contributions of our named executive officers that are not fully reflected in our financial results, the highly competitive nature of the company's industry, compensation data provided by the Compensation Committee's independent compensation consultant and the need to attract, retain and motivate a team of highly qualified and dedicated senior executives who are critical to the long-term success of the company.
+In determining the compensation of our named executive officers for 2015, the Compensation Committee considered the current economic environment, the company's financial results, the views of our Executive Chairman, the many contributions of our named executive officers that are not fully reflected in our financial results, the highly competitive nature of the company's industry, compensation data provided from time to time by the Compensation Committee's independent compensation consultant and the need to attract, retain and motivate a team of highly qualified and dedicated senior executives who are critical to the long-term success of the company.

-The Compensation Committee also considers the results of the company's advisory vote on executive compensation, which is held on an annual basis consistent with the preference expressed by our stockholders.
+The Compensation Committee also considers the results of the company's advisory vote to approve the compensation of our named executive officers, which is held on an annual basis consistent with the preference expressed by our stockholders.
 Our stockholders overwhelmingly approved the compensation of the named executive officers at our last Annual Meeting, with approximately 98% of votes cast in favor of approval.
 Although this vote is non-binding, we view this vote as a strong endorsement of our current executive compensation program and policies.
+Accordingly, we have not made any material changes to our executive compensation program or policies.